-The spring 2017 co-curricular schedule is comprised of 4 workshops addressing different skills for each stage of work that produces a successful honors project.
-It is a requirement of The Honors College at LSC-Kingwood that all honors students participate in all 4 workshops.
+The fall 2017 co-curricular schedule is comprised of 4 workshops addressing different skills for each stage of work that produces a successful honors project.
+It is a requirement of The Honors College at LSC - Kingwood that all honors students participate in all 4 workshops.

 All the workshops will be held on Fridays from 1:00-3:00 p.m.